sagemath/trac_to_gh/Issue 4053.md

 # Issue 4053: [with patch, needs review] more checking for graph6. sparse6 and dig6 formats

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4053

 Original creator: rlm